Legal services in the…

-The government’s advice is changing constantly as the negotiations evolve.
+The government’s advice is changing constantly as the negotiations have concluded with the UK-EU Trade and Cooperation Agreement.
 We’ll review this checklist regularly.

 Make sure you appoint someone to take lead responsibility for data protection if you have not already.
-This will be particularly important if the UK leaves the transition period without a data adequacy decision.
+This will be particularly important while the UK waits for a data adequacy decision.

 The person responsible for data protection should review the data flows and transfer mechanisms in your firm.